2012 was a tough year for spreadsheets.

 And while Excel is a great place to start, the risk of broken formulas, misplaced data and lost files increases as your business grows.
 The more time you have to spend in a spreadsheet, the less time you have to focus on your business and the harder it will be to keep your books in order.

-There’s a time and place for using spreadsheets, but if you’re still using Excel for your accounting, it’s time consider de-risking your bookkeeping.
+There’s a time and place for using spreadsheets, but if you’re still using Excel for your accounting or in your accounting practice to manage your client’s bookkeeping, it’s time to consider de-risking your bookkeeping by migrating your clients and your accounting practice to accounting software.